Activate customer lifecycle goals

 Option 2: Configure New Customer Only Mode

-If you are tracking conversions other than Purchases, you can enable New Customer Only Mode to optimize towards new customers.
+If you're tracking conversions other than Purchases, you can enable New Customer Only Mode to optimize towards new customers.
 If you use cross-account conversion tracking, configure your new customer acquisition goal from the main account where conversion tracking is set up.

 1. Go to Summary within the Goals menu Goals Icon.